HB 1571-FN-A - AS AMENDED BY THE HOUSE

 Be it Enacted by the Senate and House of Representatives in General Court convened:

-(c) The department shall make available a list of high quality curriculum and instructional materials based upon the revised standards from which school districts shall select new curriculum and materials.
+(c) The department shall make available a list of high quality curriculum and instructional materials based upon the revised standards from which school districts may select new curriculum and materials.

-(d) The state shall revise the statewide education improvement and assessment program, as established in RSA 193-C, to align with the revised standards developed pursuant to RSA 193-E:2-a, V(a).
+(d) The state shall revise the statewide education improvement and assessment program, as established in RSA 193-C, to align with the revised standards developed pursuant to RSA 193-E:2-a, II-b.

 26-2852